-But admitting the moderation, Rocky is set in Philadelphia in the year of the second centennial.
+But even after admitting the moderation, we have to notice that Rocky is set in Philadelphia in the year of the second centennial.
 There is an immensity in all that, an immensity which could easily debilitate all of Philadelphia if Philadelphians didn’t generally go about their pedestrian lives without looking up.
 There is the immensity of the arena and the media event, an immensity which Rocky at least dimly senses and responds to.
 There is the immensity of the punishment dealt out by a world champion heavy weight which Rocky endures and accepts.
 And there is the immensity of the importance of Adrian which finally overwhelms all that Rocky might otherwise perceive and experience and which is the direct antecedent of our own, audience dynamis based in Awe.

 In Life with Father, we focus inevitably on one of the most matter-of-fact of men.
 But the plot focuses almost immediately on the crucial issue of baptism and eternal redemption.
-In her own highly socialized, secularized, manipulative, and femininely wily way, Vinnie cuts through to this issue instinctively.
+In Vinnie’s own highly socialized, secularized, manipulative, and femininely wily way, she cuts through to this issue instinctively.
 That is, she perceives it in an instant, responds to that perception just as fast, holds to that perception with utter faith in its overriding significance, and accepts it as, if necessary, her life’s work.

 In Vinnie, we have a wonderful example of what awed acceptance means.
 It means we are in the presence of something much beyond ourselves and that we choose to accept that assessment, thus displacing ourselves from the center of things which is our normal practical-living place.
 Vinnie so much displaces herself that she cannot imagine heaven as her home without Clare.
 It turns out that Clare too is a great exemplar of awed acceptance, the in-charge, practical man who finds throughout, and ultimately in baptism, that he is awesomely at sea whether in household accounts or in determining his eternal fate according to his free-thinking lights.
 Like Vinnie, Clare ends up, actually for the umpteenth time, accepting that all he knows and all he purposes count for virtually nothing compared to the demands of awesome love.